taisiat/bouncy-bee/README.md

   }
 ```

-To draw the arrow representing the selected direction, `Bee.drawTrajectory(ctx)` extrapolates the arrow tip from the current Bee position and the nudged `Bee.START_VEL`, and calls the math helper `Util.calculateTriangleCoord(this.pos, pointerDirection)` to calculate where the 2 other triangle points are.
-This helper evaluates the angle between the bee position and the arrow tip and determines the other 2 points that are a given angle and pointer length away:
+To draw the arrow representing the selected direction, `Bee.drawTrajectory(ctx)` extrapolates the arrow tip from the current Bee position and the nudged `Bee.START_VEL` value, and calls the math helper `Util.calculateTriangleCoord(this.pos, pointerDirection)` to calculate where the 2 other triangle points are.
+This helper evaluates the angle between the bee position and the arrow tip and determines the other 2 points that are a given angle and pointer length away.
+This ensures the arrow moves in a circle and always points outward!

 <h5 a><strong><code>util.js</code></strong></h5>